Assia Wevill: Ted Hughes

 Plath noted their chemistry.
-Soon afterward, Hughes and Assia began an affair.
-At the time of Plath's suicide, Assia was pregnant with Hughes's child, but she had an abortion soon after Plath's death.
-The actual relationship, who instigated it, and its circumstances, have been hotly debated for many years.
+Soon afterward, Hughes and Wevill began an affair.
+At the time of Plath's suicide, Wevill was pregnant with Hughes's child, but she had an abortion soon after Plath's death.
+The actual relationship, who instigated it and its circumstances, has been hotly debated for many years.

-After Plath's suicide, Hughes moved Assia into Court Green (the Devon home at North Tawton he had bought with Plath), where Assia helped care for Hughes's and Plath's two children, Frieda and Nicholas.
-Assia was reportedly haunted by Plath's memory; she even began using things that had once belonged to Plath.
-In their biography of Assia, Lover of Unreason, Koren and Negev maintain that she used Plath's items not from obsession, but for the sake of practicality since she was maintaining a household for Hughes and his children.
-On 3 March 1965, at age 37, Assia gave birth to Alexandra Tatiana Elise, nicknamed Shura, while still married to David Wevill.
+After Plath's suicide, Hughes moved Wevill into Court Green (the Devon home at North Tawton he had bought with Plath), where Wevill helped care for Hughes and Plath's two children, Frieda and Nicholas.
+Wevill was reportedly haunted by Plath's memory; she even began using things that had once belonged to Plath.
+In their biography of Wevill, Lover of Unreason, Koren and Negev maintain that she used Plath's items not from obsession, but for the sake of practicality since she was maintaining a household for Hughes and his children.
+On 3 March 1965, at age 37, Wevill gave birth to Alexandra Tatiana Elise, nicknamed Shura, while still married to David Wevill.

-Ostracized by her lover's friends and family, and eclipsed by the figure of Plath in public life, Assia became anxious and suspicious of Hughes's infidelity, which was real enough.
+Ostracized by her lover's friends and family, and eclipsed by the figure of Plath in public life, Wevill became anxious and suspicious of Hughes's infidelity.
 Hughes began affairs with Brenda Hedden, a married acquaintance who frequented their home, and Carol Orchard, a nurse 20 years his junior, whom he would later marry in 1970.
-Assia's relationship with Hughes was also fraught with other complexities, as shown by a collection of his letters to her acquired by Emory University.
+Wevill's relationship with Hughes was also fraught with other complexities, as shown by a collection of his letters to her acquired by Emory University.
 She was continually distraught by his reluctance to marry her and establish a home together, as well as his treatment of her as a "housekeeper".
 In his letter to Leonard Baskin on 16 July 1969, Hughes references Shura, his daughter with Wevill.
 He writes, "I have two nice children who make life a great pleasure....
 I had a third, a little marvel, but she died with her mother."

 Death

-On 23 March 1969, Assia killed herself and four-year-old Shura in their London home at 3 Okeover Manor, Clapham Common.
-She had first sealed the kitchen door and window, then dissolved sleeping pills in a glass of water, chased with whisky, and then turned on the gas supply to the stove without lighting it.
-She and Shura were found by the family's German au pair, Else Ludwig, lying together on a mattress in the kitchen.
+On 23 March 1969, at their London flat, Wevill killed her daughter Shura and then herself in a murder-suicide, sometimes described a "copycat suicide" of Plath's, using sleeping pills and turning on the gas stove.

 Legacy

 In advertising

-Assia composed the 90-second "Lost Island" advertisement for "Sea Witches" ladies' hair-dye product for both television and cinemas, called a "breakthrough in type" and a "huge success" by her biographers, Koren and Negev, that was "applauded in theaters."
+Wevill composed the 90-second "Lost Island" advertisement for "Sea Witches" ladies' hair-dye product for television and cinemas, called a "breakthrough in type" and a "huge success" by her biographers, Koren and Negev, that was "applauded in theaters."
 The advert can be viewed in some classic ad compilations or sometimes as an online posting.